Indonesians in South Korea

-Indonesians in South Korea numbered 41,599 individuals as of 2013, according to South Korean government statistics.
+Indonesians in South Korea numbered 34,514 individuals as of August 2021, down from 41,599 in 2009 according to South Korean government statistics.
 More than 90% of those are estimated to be migrant workers employed on short-term contracts.
-The South Korean government extended the validity of Indonesians' working permits from three years to five years, and has modified the recruitment process in order to improve working conditions.
-Indonesian workers in South Korea are paid an average of US$1,000/month.
+In 2007 the South Korean government extended the validity of Indonesians' working permits from three to five years, and has modified the recruitment process in order to improve working conditions.
+Indonesian workers in South Korea are paid an average of US$1,000 per month.